Dimer models and group actions: Wallpaper groups

 If a dimer model $G$ on the real 2-torus $M_\bR/M$ is symmetric under the action of a finite subgroup $H$ of $\GL(M)\ltimes (M_\bR/M)$, then we can think of the quotient graph $G/H$ on the 2-dimensional orbifold $M_\bR/(H \ltimes M)$.
 If $H$ contains a reflection or a glide reflection, then the graph $G/H$ is no longer bicolored and hence not a dimer model, but the associated quiver with relation still makes sense and can be drawn on the orbifold $(M_\bR/M)/H$.
 Dimer models and quivers on orbifolds are also discussed by Bocklandt \cite{MR3010162} under the name \emph{weighted quiver polyhedra}, which are different from the ones appearing in this paper in that we allow reflections whereas he does not, and that we allow orbifold points to lie on dimer edges and dimer faces (i.e., quiver arrows and quiver vertices), whereas orbifold points in his theory lie only on dimer nodes (i.e., quiver faces).

 A discrete subgroup $\mathsf{W}$ of the Euclidean group $\operatorname{E}(2) = \operatorname{O}(2) \ltimes \bR^2$ containing two linearly independent translations is called a \emph{wallpaper group} or a \emph{plane crystallographic group}.
-Wallpaper groups are classified into 17 classes by the diffeomorphism class of the orbifold quotient $\bR^2/\mathsf{W}$, and described by the \emph{orbifold notation} as in \pref{tb:orbifold_notation} (cf.~e.g.~\cite{Conway}).
+Wallpaper groups are classified into 17 classes by the diffeomorphism class of the orbifold quotient $\bR^2/\mathsf{W}$, and described by the \emph{orbifold notation} as in Table \ref{tb:orbifold_notation} (cf.~e.g.~\cite{Conway}).

 When a dimer model on $M_\bR/M$ is symmetric under the action of a finite subgroup $H$ of $\GL(M)\ltimes (M_\bR/M)$, we can take a $H$-invariant metric on $M_\bR$, so that the pull-back of the dimer model to the universal cover $M_\bR$ is invariant under a wallpaper group.
 Conversely, for each of 17 wallpaper groups, one can ask if there is a \emph{consistent} dimer model whose group of symmetries is given by that group.
-The answer to this question is affirmative, and we give an example of a consistent dimer model of each type in \pref{fg:dimer17} below.
+The answer to this question is affirmative, and we give an example of a consistent dimer model of each type in Figure \ref{fg:dimer17} below.
 Note that the type of symmetry of a dimer model depends not only on the isomorphism class of the underlying abstract graph, or even the isotopy class of the embedding of the graph on the 2-torus, but also on the isometry class of the embedding.
-For example, in \pref{fg:dimer17}, we see that ${\blue 442}$, ${\red\ast442}$, and ${\blue4}{\red\ast2}$ are isotopic, but have different symmetries.
+For example, in Figure \ref{fg:dimer17}, we see that ${\blue 442}$, ${\red\ast442}$, and ${\blue4}{\red\ast2}$ are isotopic, but have different symmetries.

 Akira Ishii